HazelnutParadise/insyra/Docs/plot.md

 ## Overview

 The `plot` package is a wrapper around the powerful [github.com/go-echarts/go-echarts](https://github.com/go-echarts/go-echarts) library, designed to simplify data visualization.
-It provides an easy-to-use interface for generating common chart types, such as bar charts, while also giving users the flexibility to leverage the full power of `go-echarts` for more advanced customizations.
+It provides an easy-to-use interface for generating common chart types, such as bar charts and line charts, while also giving users the flexibility to leverage the full power of `go-echarts` for more advanced customizations.

 This package is perfect for users who want to quickly visualize their data without needing to write verbose code.
 Advanced users can still access and configure all the underlying `go-echarts` features for more complex use cases.